SalomePlatform/shaper/src/SketchPlugin/doc/equalFeature.rst

 Equal constraint
 ================

-| Equal constraint makes lines, circles or arcs of equal size.
+| Equal constraint makes lines, circles or arcs equal.
-| Lines becomes of equal length, circles and arcs - of equal radius.
+| Lines become equal in length, circles and arcs - equal in radius.

-To create Equal in the active Sketch:
+To create an Equal constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Equal* item  or
 #. click **Equal** button in Sketch toolbar: